tomleavy/mimi-arch-draft/draft-aegis-mimi-arch-latest.md

 (usually belonging to one user) and a domain is a collection of accounts (e.g. belonging to a particular organization).

-The only credential supported by the X509 Identity Provider are `x509` credentials which consist of a chain of 1 or more X.509 certificates.
+The only credential type supported by the X509 Identity Provider is `x509` . credentials which consist of a chain of 1 or more X.509 certificates.
 Certificate chains MUST be validated according to the rules in RFC 5280 using the trust roots agreed upon by the (TODO: Some sort of extension dealing with